Intermittent-Fasting’s Sneak-Attack On Obesity & Metabolic-Illness:

 1a) 1 Tbsp. of Olive Oil has the same # of calories as an entire brick of frozen spinach

 2) Bitter Foods Reduce Appetite

-So if you’re feling hungry in the off-hours if you try Intermittent-Fasting,
+So if you’re feeling hungry in the off-hours when you try Intermittent-Fasting,

 Make sure to eat more filling calorie-sparse foods like Spinach for your last meal.

 That way, the food will just sit there and help you stay feeling full.